DianeD/uno/README.md

-# Microsoft Graph Webhooks #
+# Microsoft Graph Webhooks

+## Overview
+A webhooks subscription allows a client app to receive notifications about mail, events, and contacts from the Microsoft Graph.
+Microsoft Graph implements a poke-pull model: it sends notifications when changes are made to messages, events, or contacts, and then you query the Microsoft Graph for the details you need.

+## What You’ll Learn
-In this lab, you'll use the Microsoft Graph API to create a webhooks subscription on behalf of a user, and create a public endpoint that receives change notifications.
-Microsoft Graph webhooks uses a poke-pull model, and sends notifications for changes to messages, events, and contacts.
+In this lab, you'll create an ASP.NET MVC5 application that subscribes for Microsoft Graph webhooks and receives change notifications.
+You'll use the Microsoft Graph API to create a subscription, and create a public endpoint that receives change notifications.

-## Prerequisites
+## Tools You’ll Use
+- Visual Studio 2015 with Update 1
-- You must have an Office 365 tenant and Microsoft Azure subscription to complete this lab.
-If you don't have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.
+- An Office 365 tenant and Microsoft Azure subscription.
+If you don't have these, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.
-- You must have Visual Studio 2015 with Update 1 installed.

-## Exercise 1: Create a webhooks subscription and receive notifications
-In this exercise, you'll create an ASP.NET MVC5 application that creates a subscription for Microsoft Graph webhooks and receives change notifications.

-### Create an ASP.NET MVC5 application
+## Step 1: Create an ASP.NET MVC5 application
 1. Launch **Visual Studio 2015** as an administrator.

 1. In Visual Studio select **File/New/Project**.